Choosing the Right Amount of Mulch for Your Project

 You’ll need height, width, and length for rectangular beds and diameter and depth for circular beds.
-Our calculator takes your dimensions in inches and converts to cubic yards.
+Our calculator takes your dimensions in inches and converts them to cubic yards.

 How Many Bags Are Equal to One Yard?

-At Griffis, we sell mulch in bulk by the cubic yard.
+At Gaston, we sell mulch in bulk by the cubic yard.
 If you’ve only ever bought mulch in bags from the hardware store, the conversion of bags to one cubic yard is simple: one cubic yard of mulch is equal to 13.5 bags.

 1 Cubic Yard = 13.5 Bags